FTP vs. FTPS and SFTP – what is the difference?

 We advise you not to use FTP without encryption if possible.

-Ideally you should use FTPS in Implicit Mode.
+Ideally you should use FTPS in explicit mode (FTPES).

 With SFTP, the transmission of access data is always encrypted, the transmission of files can be encrypted.